|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Today there are large costs related to major nuclear plant decommissioning.
 A fundamental flaw in past nuclear plant design was failure to provide for economical ongoing plant operation via module replacement.
 There is also continuing failure to pay attention to preventing fast neutron damage and neutron activation of materials such as graphite, salt, concrete and stainless steel where neutron activation produces the long lived radio isotopes C-14, Cl-36, Ca-41 and Ni-59.

 EXTENDED WORKING LIFE:

-Thus, quite apart from safety concerns, if possible it is desirable to build fast neutron reactors in igneous bedrock to provide a highly robust foundation that enables a nearly unlimited plant working life.
+Thus, quite apart from safety concerns, if possible it is desirable to build fast neutron reactors on igneous bedrock to provide a highly robust foundation that enables a nearly unlimited plant working life.

-Concrete is not a good substitute for igneous rock.
+Concrete is not an acceptable substitute for igneous rock in high temperature applications.
 Portland cement, a critical component of concrete, sets by absorbing water of hydration.
-At FNR operating temperatures this water of hydration is gradually lost, which eventually leads to concrete structural failure.
+At FNR operating temperatures this water of hydration will be gradually lost, which eventually leads to concrete structural failure.
 Concrete also contains calcium which when neutron activated becomes long lived nuclear waste.

 This web page last updated July 3, 2019.